powasp/powasp-tools/README.md

 ## popen

-Open a port on localhost
+Open a port on localhost in the default browser

 ```
 $ popen <port>